Kinkakuji

 ROKU KYOTO TENJIN Chef’s Table

-This intimate dining experience led by executive chef Akira Taniguchi features 13 counter seats surrounding an open kitchen — a stage for the chef’s culinary performance.
+This intimate dining experience led by executive chef Akira Taniguchi features 13 counter seats surrounding an open kitchen, which acts as a stage for the chef’s culinary performance.
 Taste heirloom Kyoto vegetables, prepared with French techniques.

 Glistening in the northeast pocket of Kyoto, the Zen temple Kinkakuji was the grand retirement villa of an ancient shogun.
 This golden pavilion was originally built as an example of the wealthy aristocratic Kitayama culture some 600 years ago, each floor representing a different style of architecture and the top two covered in signature gold.